Typed Markdown Collections

 Human-readable first

 No proprietary formats.
-A user with a text editor can read and modify any file.
+A user with a text editor can read and modify any persistent file.

 Progressive strictness